 Augustus the Strong (1696-1763), the powerful elector of Saxony, commissioned architect Matthäus Daniel Poppelmänn to design the Baroque Zwinger and Semper Building (Zwinger mit Semperbau) to house some of his treasures, and the three museums here (Gemäldegalerie Alte Meister, Mathematisch-Physikalischer Salon, and Porzellansammlung) still do.
 I love the quirkiness and sprawling grandiosity of the Zwinger: Who wouldn't want a gate of their own topped with a supersized gilded crown or a tumbling waterfall with statues of nymphs and tritons?

-A 19th-century addition to the Zwinger, the Old Masters Picture Gallery (Gemäldegalerie Alte Meister) delivers the goods: works by Cranach, Van Eyck, Rembrandt, Vermeer, and others, in rooms that don't overwhelm.
+A 19th-century addition to the Zwinger, the Old Masters Picture Gallery (Gemäldegalerie Alte Meister) delivers the goods in smartly updated, inviting galleries, thanks to a $50 million renovation completed in 2020.
+Works by Cranach, Van Eyck, Rembrandt, Vermeer, and others shine in well-lit rooms that don't overwhelm.
 Raphael's Sistine Madonna (with two famously wistful cherubs) has pride of place, but my highlight was the classic 18th-century Dresden scenes by Bernardo Belloto, who used the same name (and style) as his uncle, Canaletto.
 Take mental notes of the canvases: Many views look the same today.

 In gorgeous contemporary settings designed by architect Peter Marino, Porcelain Collection (Porzellansammlung) displays the results of Augustus the Strong's obsession with porcelain, the "white gold" he loved, whether it was local Meissen creations or Asian ware.
 Porcelain birds and animals perch in groups: The presentations are all surprisingly lively for an art form so delicate.
 One monkey is taking snuff.
 So 18th century.